N8 Policing Research Partnership

 The Data Analytics Digital Service will shortly launch and offer a number of services to support both police and academic staff with their research needs, including:

 The strand has provided and contributed to a number of training and learning events, these have included:

 The Data Analytics Digital Service will provide an effective screening mechanism that will signpost researchers to the most appropriate resources for their projects, improving and streamlining data sharing processes will improve the flow of data between police forces and the research community, reducing risks, saving time and related costs.

 Collaborative workspaces will improve the quality and relevance of research by facilitating dialogue between partners and allowing for the dissemination of best practice.

 Training and learning opportunities will empower police data specialists to develop the innovative solutions that are needed to support evidence based decision making.

-The strand has now delivered two annual PIFs:
+The strand has now delivered three annual PIFs:

 It is intended that discussions/activities at the PIF should feed into other strand activities, namely Small Grant Awards, Training and Learning and Knowledge Exchange.

 Current linked outputs